×

 Additionally, chemotherapy increases the risk of getting cancer again.
 Speak with your doctor about the potential hazards and any symptoms you should be on the lookout for before starting treatment.

-Together, you and your doctor may choose the best course of therapy for you by considering all relevant factors.
+You and your doctor will work together to determine the best treatment plan by considering all relevant factors.

-• Some forms of skin cancer can be treated with chemotherapy creams.
+• Topical treatment: Certain skin cancers can be treated with chemotherapy creams.

-• Chemotherapy can be applied locally to a specific bodily site, such as the bladder through the urethra, abdomen, chest, or central nervous system.
+• Localized application: Chemotherapy can be delivered directly to specific areas, such as the bladder (through the urethra), abdomen, chest, or central nervous system.

-• Some chemotherapy treatments can be given orally as pills.
+• Oral medication: Some chemotherapy drugs are available as pills.

 How to Prepare for Chemotherapy